Headless Commerce, Explained

 Trailblazing brands are going headless because having the two sides of the ecomm equation operate as discrete systems has several benefits, such as:

-Sub-second page load times that boost mobile conversion rates
+- Sub-second page load times that boost mobile conversion rates,

-The ability to scale a high-volume of collections/content on your storefront
+- The ability to scale a high-volume of collections/content on your storefront

-Ultimately, Headless helps brands achieve:
+Ultimately, headless brands achieve:

 Blazing fast page-to-page load times